 How to reach:

-By Bus: Reach Sagar (Shimoga district, Karnataka).
-From Sagar take a bus to Sigandur.
-There are direct bus facilities from Sagar, Shimoga & Bhatkal to Sigandur.
-Since the number of busses is less, it is good to come in private vehicles.
+By Bus: There ffrequent busses are available from Sagar (Shimoga district, Karnataka).
+Even there are direct private bus facilitates from Shimoga, Bhatkal to Sigandur.
+Since the number of buses is less, it is advisable to come in private vehicles.